akilmarshall/gauge-vision/README.md

 Ultimately the work in this repo will update a variable in the EPICS/DRAMA systems representing some compressor.
 Thus the run time of the algorithm should be reduced as much as possible and can be used as a measure of success when comparing algorithms or implementations.

+## Operation Description

+Instead of processing a video stream instead consider processing a single image as quickly as possible even if video data is available.

 ## Detect (object)

 This object encapsulates the environmentally sensitive parameters related to image pre processing steps as well as the Hough transform applied.